-With the Coronavirus driving this most recent sell-off, let’s take a closer look what’s happening now.
+With the Coronavirus driving this most recent sell-off, let’s take a closer look at what’s happening now.

 What do we know?

 As of 2/26/2020, approximately 82,000 cases of the Coronavirus (also known as COVID-19) have been confirmed worldwide.
 The vast majority of cases (approximately 78,000) are within China.
-There have been 2,810 confirmed deaths, with 94% of those deaths occurring in Hubei region.
+There have been 2,810 confirmed deaths, with 94% of those deaths occurring in the Hubei region.
 A vaccine has been developed and is now being tested.
-However, even if successful, it will not be ready for distribution for approximately 12-18 months.
+However, it will not be ready for distribution for approximately 12-18 months, even if successful.

 What don’t we know?

 There is still much we don’t know about COVID-19.
 Probably the two largest components to determine the impact of the virus are yet to be determined.
 First is the reproduction number.
-This represents how many people someone infected may in turn infect.
-If it is less than 1, the virus will die out; if it is much larger, then the virus may spread more rapidly.
+This represents how many people someone infected may, in turn, infect.
+If it is less than 1, the virus will die out; if it is much larger, it may spread more rapidly.
 The numbers have varied quite a bit, but current estimates are between 2 and 3.
-This means, that on average, a person infected with COVID-19 will pass the virus on to 2-3 more people.
+This means that, on average, a person infected with COVID-19 will pass the virus on to 2-3 more people.
 If this proves to be true, COVID-19 is about as contagious as the seasonal flu.

 The second component of measuring the virus impact is the fatality rate.
 The overall fatality rate in China is 2.3%, but that may be somewhat misleading.
-In Hubei, where the virus originated and where nearly all the deaths have occurred, the fatality rate is 2.9%.
+In Hubei, where the virus originated, and nearly all the deaths have occurred, the fatality rate is 2.9%.
 In the remaining cases in China, the death rate is just 0.4%.
-Just to put that number in comparison, the seasonal flu has a fatality rate of 0.1% and the SARS outbreak in 2003 had a fatality rate of 10%.
-It is difficult to determine the fatality rate because to date more than 80% of confirmed COVID-19 cases are not severe.
-That means many people infected may not be getting tested and therefore only the most severe cases may be getting measured.
-One of the downsides of most infected experiencing very mild symptoms is that it may make the virus harder to contain as those without severe symptoms may continue to stay in contact with others.
+Just to put that number in comparison, the seasonal flu has a fatality rate of 0.1%, and the SARS outbreak in 2003 had a fatality rate of 10%.
+It is difficult to determine the fatality rate because, to date, more than 80% of confirmed COVID-19 cases are not severe.
+That means many people infected may not be getting tested and therefore, only the most severe cases may be getting measured.
+One of the downsides of most infected experiencing very mild symptoms is that it may make the virus harder to contain as those without severe symptoms may continue to contact others.